We offer an extensive range of yoga styles – if you’re unsure which one’s for you please ask us.

-Hatha is a comparatively gentle form of yoga designed to align your muscles and bones and focus your mind.
+Hatha Yoga is a general term used for a comparatively gentle form of yoga designed to align your muscles and bones and focus your mind.
 Practice includes specific postures (asanas), a breathing style (pranayama) and meditation.
-Unlike Vinyasa Flow there is less movement in between postures which may also be held for a longer period of time.
+Unlike Vinyasa Flow there is less movement in between postures (the vinyasa) which may also be held for a longer period of time.

 The Iyengar method of Yoga is initially learnt through the in depth study of asanas (posture) and pranayama (breath control).
 Yoga Master B.K.S.
 Iyengar has systematised over 200 classical Hatha yoga asanas and 14 different types of Pranayamas (with variations of many of them) from the simple to the incredibly difficult.
 These have been structured and categorised so as to allow a beginner to progress surely and safely from basic postures to the most advanced as they gain flexibility, strength and sensitivity in mind, body and spirit.

 In practice Iyengar yoga focuses particularly on correct body alignment and precision.
 This disciplined approach to yoga helps the body to develop harmoniously, in an anatomically correct way so that the student suffers no injury or pain.
 As all bodies are different and people have different weaknesses and strengths.
 Iyengar yoga also helps the practitioner to use of yoga props which help the body to find the correct position in the postures.
 Props are objects like wooden blocks, chairs, blankets and belts.
 These props help one adjust or support oneself in the different postures so that one can work in a range of motion that is safe and effective.